 2. For places chilly with snow

 Living in brutally cold environments with harsh winds and heavy snow can greatly impact the condition of your roof.
-Although you can't escape the cold weather, you can invest in a roof that will best insulate your home and protect you from any snow or ice damage.
-Asphalt shingles, specifically dark colored shingles, will help keep the cold air out and retain any heat from the sunlight.
-Asphalt roofs are also a more affordable option that can handle the heavy snow.
+Although you can't escape the cold weather, you can invest in a roof that will best protect you from any snow or ice damage.
+Metal roofing will help prevent any cracks and holes caused by heavy snow and ice conditions.
+Metal roofing is also wind-resistant, therefore it can take on those harsh cold winds.
+One downside to metal roofing however, is that they do not come insulated and they are on the more expensive side.
+This is why some homeowners go with asphalt shingles, specifically dark ones, that help insulate the home and are more affordable.

-A third option is cedar wood shingles and shakes, which can take the beating of freezing temperatures.
+Rubber roofs and cedar wood shingles and shakes,are other great options that can take the beating of freezing temperatures..

 3. For hot, humid, and damp environments